10pearls/trainings/python/README.md

 ## Functions
 It's here that Python's magic starts.
 We can set default arguments for our functions, have lambda functions come into play.
 And yes multiple returns do exist.
-Refer below linkd for an in-depth view.
+Refer below links for an in-depth view.

   - [Functions][Functions]
   - [Repeating Events][RepeatingEvents]